Using Rational Expressions

 Adding Rational Expressions

-The easiest way to add Rational Expressions is to use the common denominator method:
+The easiest way to add Rational Expressions is to use the common denominator method (similar to adding fractions):

 common-factor-formula